 Marching Band Visual

 Then, I ask them if they’ve ever been to a parade and if they’ve seen marching bands perform there.
 I wanted to show a video for the kids who may have never been to a parade or football game.
 After some searching, I came across a video where students can see closeups of the band, drum majors, and color guard.
-The video and sound quality is impressive for a marching band show.
+The video and sound quality are impressive for a marching band show.
 There’s great playing, dancing, and even singing from this video of Florida A&M University’s band at the Rosebowl Parade Bandfest.